EC601-Team15/Never-have-a-user/README.md

 ## Lessons Learned
 ###What you liked doing?
+Shuwei Li:
-I(Shuwei Li)feel like finding users' requirements, and design system architecture.
+I feel like finding users' requirements, and design system architecture.

 ###What you could have done better?
-I(Shuwei Li)
+Shuwei Li:
+I think, in order to analyze the fans comments of a match, we should identify who is the fans of our team.
+Because when we lose a match, our fans may give negative comments while rivals' fans give posstive comments.
+However, it is very difficult to identify which shirt is a user in.

+###What you will avoid in the future?
+Shuwei Li:
+I will avoid using wrong data structure and compile every time I finish a module.